Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 1
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 7.7
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 5.6875
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 1

 ### Question 14: What is the square root of banana?
 Task Domain: Mathematical Reasoning